fgasdia/LMPTools.jl/README.md

 TRANSMITTER
 ```

+Note that only each transmitter latitude, longitude, and frequency is correct.
+The power and altitude use the default values for LongwaveModePropagator's `Transmitter` type.

 ---

-The convenience function `range` to compute the great circle distance on the WGS84 ellipsoid between `Transmitter` and `Receiver` types is defined:
+A convenience function `range` is defined to compute the great circle distance on the WGS84 ellipsoid between `Transmitter` and `Receiver` types:

 ```julia
 tx = TRANSMITTER[:NAA]